We accept Medicaid & most insurances. View list

 3. Career growth opportunities: Many autism-friendly careers offer opportunities for professional growth and advancement.
 With the right support and accommodations, individuals on the autism spectrum can develop their skills and progress in their chosen field.

-4. Contributing to society: Autism-friendly careers often involve work that contributes to the betterment of society.
+4. Contributing to society: Autism-friendly work often contributes to the betterment of society.
 Whether it's through scientific research, creative endeavors, or providing support and care for others, individuals with autism can make a significant impact in their chosen profession.

-By understanding the concept of autism-friendly careers and the benefits they offer, individuals on the autism spectrum and their families can explore suitable options and make informed decisions regarding their career paths.
+By understanding the concept of autism-friendly jobs and the benefits they offer, individuals on the autism spectrum and their families can explore suitable options and make informed decisions regarding their career paths.

 Finding the right career path can be a rewarding journey for individuals on the autism spectrum.
 Many fields offer opportunities that align well with the strengths and talents of individuals with autism.
-Here are ten autism-friendly careers worth exploring:
+In addition, several rewarding and stable careers for autistic adults, such as automotive technician and warehouse associate, do not require a four-year degree, making them accessible options for individuals on the spectrum.
+Above and Beyond Therapy, top autism therapy providers, share ten jobs and careers worth exploring:

 Job 1: Data Analysis